 Pegboard

-Probably not; the first thing that comes to mind when considering drywall alternatives is pegboard.
-However, it might be a worthwhile choice to take into account.
+Probably not; when considering drywall alternatives, the first thing that comes to mind is pegboard.
+However, it might be a worthwhile choice.

-Pegboard can be used to increase storage space in a room and is relatively simple.
-In garages, homeowners frequently use pegboard walls as a place to hang their tools.
+Pegboards are relatively simple and can increase storage space in a room.
+In garages, homeowners frequently use pegboard walls to hang their tools.

 All that is left to do is screw everything into place, and you are ready to use it.
-Of course, there aren’t many visual styles available with this option, but you probably won’t want to use pegboard inside your home anyhow.
+Of course, this option doesn’t offer many visual styles, but you probably won’t want to use pegboard inside your home anyhow.

 The installation of this requires only that you screw it in.
 Place the pegboard correctly by locating the wall studs.
 Also, it shouldn’t be difficult for you to see where to place the screws.
 After you have secured the pegboard to the wall, you will finish your work.